MLSA-SVNIT/Resources-Reservoir/Readme.md

 ## Contributing

 Please open a PR and do follow the pattern similar to what's currently there.
-PR should include the link and a short note describing what the link contains or is about.Do contribute if you find a well written article, a good tutorial, playlist or anything similar that could help devs.
+PR should include the link and a short note describing what the link contains or is about.
+Do contribute if you find a well written article, a good tutorial, playlist or anything similar that could help devs.

 ## Acknowledgments